gdbaldw/lit/README.md

 # Incremental compile and continuous deployment from terminal AND from github push

 This toy application implementing the Sudoku Game demonstrates Continuous Deployment to Netlify, with all Continuous Integration performed exclusively in a disconnected workstation or in Github or both in combination.
 This buildless environment implements Yarn Workspaces, Lerna, Pika, TSC, and Github Workflow, with intermediate files cached for incremental builds.
-Lambda funtion support is included.
+Lambda function support is included.

 ## Installation